Skip to main content

 The Process

 1. javac: The compiler translates your human-readable source code into Bytecode (.class files).
-This bytecode is platform-agnostic.
+This bytecode is platform-agnostic — it contains instructions for an abstract stack machine, not for any specific CPU.

 4. JIT (Just-In-Time) Compiler: This is the magic.
-The JVM watches your code run.
-If it sees a block of code running frequently (“hot spot”), it compiles it to Native Machine Code on the fly.
+The JVM watches your code run and counts how many times each method is called.
+If it sees a block of code running frequently (a “hot spot” — this is literally where the name “HotSpot JVM” comes from), it compiles that code to Native Machine Code on the fly.
+Think of it as memorizing a recipe you cook every night — eventually you do not need to read the instructions at all.
 This gives Java near-native performance.

 2. Anatomy of a Java Program

-// Package declaration: Organizes code (like folders).
-Prevents name collisions.
+// Package declaration: Organizes code into namespaces (like folders on disk).

 package com.example;